RajatGoyal/DollarNGestureRecognizer-cpp-RG/README.md

 >[http://goyalrajat.in](http://goyalrajat.in)

-This code extends unistroke $1 gesture recognition created by Baylor Wetzeli,( wetzel(at)cs.umn.edu) library to include multisroke $N gesture recognition.It can be use for both $1 and $N Gesture Recognition .
+This code extends unistroke $1 gesture recognition library created by Baylor Wetzeli,( wetzel(at)cs.umn.edu)  to include multisroke $N gesture recognition.It can be used for both $1 and $N Gesture Recognition .

 The code is based on , javascript implmentation found on the page - http://depts.washington.edu/aimgroup/proj/dollar/ndollar.html